Molokai beaches

 A Molokai church nestled among green

-But mostly she tries to stress the idea of “Letting the moments happen”.
+But mostly, she tries to stress the idea of “Letting the moments happen.”
 When you come across a picturesque beach, charming church, or intriguing sign, stop and take a look.
-If a local resident starts to tell you stories, listen.
-What makes a vacation great is connecting, creating relationships, and “talking story”.
-I adore this Molikai-esque vision of travel; it’s not about the tourist stops or bucket lists, it’s about connections.
+If any of the local residents start to tell you stories, listen.
+What makes a vacation great is connecting, creating relationships, and “talking story.”
+I adore this Molikai-esque vision of travel; it’s not about the tourist stops or bucket lists; it’s about connections.

 Moloka’i Car Rental